abdulshaikh55/agora/docs/ProjectDelta.md

 There have been two significant changes in the Delta phase.
 They are not much because I had to learn File I/O in Rust from scratch.
 1. A new struct called Priority has been added to help users prioritize and sequentialize their tasks.
 The output depending on priority will be added in the next phase.

 2. File I/O: Now we can save the tasks locally and access them whenever we want.
 When you add a task, it automatically updates the task in the file you specified.
 Updating a task in the terminal will also update the task in the file.
 Deleting task(s) will automatically delete tasks in the file.
-The [tasks.json](..\tasks.json) file is created usin File I/O.
+The [tasks.json](..\tasks.json) file is created using File I/O.

 Expected updates: